 As your minutes are precious here, pick out a few choice masterpieces (such as Velázquez's Las Meninas) and concentrate on your favorites.
 It will be difficult not to be sidetracked with such a wealth of beauty around you, but try to confine your time to a mere hour instead of the half-day you really need to do this museum justice.
-If you're making this visit on a Sunday morning it's free, so don't be put off by the longer-than-usual lines of eagerly waiting tourists.
-The bright and spacious new wing, opened in 2008, houses a hundred additional works by 19th-century artists, from Sorolla and Fortuny to the indispensable Goya.
+The bright and spacious wing opened in 2008 houses a hundred additional works by 19th-century artists, from Sorolla and Fortuny to the indispensable Goya.
 Temporary exhibitions here may include works by more modern artists such as Francis Bacon.

 Adjoining the museum, this compact backwater of calm and greenery was founded by Charles III.
 It had over 650 species when it opened in 1755; now you can count the wide variety of flowers, shrubs, and ancient trees into the thousands.
 As you wander its sylvan pathways, it's hard to believe you're in the heart of a big city.